-Gretchen has practiced family law exclusively for 18 years and is a Certified Family Law Specialist with the California State Board of Legal Specialization.
+Gretchen has practiced family law exclusively for more than 20 years and is a Certified Family Law Specialist with the California State Board of Legal Specialization.
 She is a principal of Hersh FamilyLaw Practice and her practice includes but is not limited to dissolutions, legal separations, actions under the Uniform Parentage Act (UPA) and Domestic Violence Prevention Act (DVPA), annulments, and all issues related to child custody, child support, spousal support, property division, premarital agreements, and postmarital agreements.

 Gretchen possesses particular expertise and knowledge in the area of complex child custody and visitation and domestic violence issues, including but not limited to child custody evaluations, parental relocation (“move-away”) litigation, disputes involving the Uniform Child Custody and Jurisdiction Act (UCCJEA), DVPA restraining orders and ancillary orders, substance abuse monitoring, parental mental health monitoring, and other parenting and co-parenting issues.
 Gretchen has headed the Firm’s child custody and visitation practice since she joined Hersh FamilyLaw Practice in 2007 and is an invaluable resource for all of the Firm’s cases involving custody and visitation issues.